Sign up for the United newsletter and get updates on new products, new articles, and other kickass stuff.

 Mid-side mic technique was created (and even patented) back in 1933 by Alan Blumlein.
 As opposed to using a matched pair of microphones for stereophonic sound, the mid-side technique involves using one microphone for the middle of the stereo image, and another for the sides.
 You don’t need an identical, matched pair of microphones for mid-side, but it is preferable.

-• The side mic is placed 90 degrees to the left or right of the mid microphone and is responsible for capturing left and right sides of the stereo image via its figure-8 pattern.
+The side mic (mono, not stereo) is aligned above or below the mid microphone, rotated 90 degrees, and is responsible for capturing left and right sides of the stereo image via its figure-8 pattern.

 Using mid-side to capture a stereo image offers a number of advantages over a typical XY stereo pair, including: